lgngrvs/logangraves.com/posts/superposition.md

 # 10 Autoencoders in a Trenchcoat, part 1
 Date: 2025-06-25
-Tags: interpretability ml notes
+Tags: interpretability ml notes technical
 Type: post
-Desc: Notes on the core sections of Anthropic's *[Toy Models of Supervision](https://transformer-circuits.pub/2022/toy_model/index.html)*.
+Desc: Notes on the core sections of Anthropic's *[Toy Models of Superposition](https://transformer-circuits.pub/2022/toy_model/index.html)*.

 [TOC]

+> Note: There is [dispute](https://www.alignmentforum.org/posts/b5HNYh9ne5vEkX5ag/one-layer-transformers-aren-t-equivalent-to-a-set-of-skip) regarding the validity of some of the results of this paper which came to my attention after writing this post.
+Treat its results with caution.

 This post has two parts.
 The first part is reading the paper, the second part is playing with the code.